rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQuerySla.md

     - filter - list of SlaStatusFilterInputs: Filters for SLAStatus.
     - SlaId - System.String: SLA ID for global SLAs.
 - Returns GlobalSlaStatusConnection.
-### iofilterstatuses
-The iofilter installation status of the compute clusters related to this SLA Domain.

-- There is a single argument of type System.String.
-- Returns list of ComputeClusterIofilterStatuss.
 ### managedvolume
 Details of a SLA Managed Volume object.